Year-End State and Local Tax Planning

 • Location of customer’s order location

-• Location of the customer’s customer (i.e., ultimate customer); or
+• Location of the customer’s customer (i.e., ultimate customer), or

 • Other metrics (e.g., IP address analysis) that could result in a varied sourcing approach

-• Sales would be subject to special industry sourcing rules, such as financial services, publishing, broadcasting, technology (e.g., SaaS,
+• Sales could be subject to special industry sourcing rules, such as financial services, publishing, broadcasting, technology (e.g., SaaS, data processing), advertising, and transportation

 States Are Generally Lowering Tax Rates